-ГО: HOUSING AUTHORITY BIDDER: CITY OF PITTSBURGH (Hereinafter called the "Authority") DIDDE III (Bidder Name) 100 Ross Street, Suite 200 Pittsburgh, PA 15219 (Business Address) (Telephone) Ι. of the work, including all City o f Pittsburgh cur ing become familiar with local conditions affecting the cost rent code requirements, and having become familiar with nority, which consists of the following: Project Manual, dated F Conditions of the Contra Project Drawings, dated Addenda (if any) as enu ect, and Specifica February 15, 2 2021 appurtenances, equipment and ser vices required to "Scope of Work to al personnel, labor, materials, machinery, tools, construct and complete the Mechanical Construction Work for Mechanical Construction" and as indicated in the m Fixed Price: (Insert Bid Price in words) Dollars (\$) (Insert Bid Price in Figures) 2.
-Bid security [ ] is [ ] is not subs mitted with this b id.
-(Check one) Bid Security is in amount of: D II (0
+ГО: HOUSING AUTHORITY CITY OF PITTSBURGH BIDDER: (Bidder Name) (Hereinafter called the "Authority") 100 Ross Street, Suite 200 Pittsburgh, PA 15219 (Business Address) (Telephone) Ι. of the work, including all City of f Pittsburgh cur ing become familiar with local condition rent code requirements, and having be ority, which consists of the following: Project Manual, dated F Conditions of the Contr ebruary 21, 2022, act, and Specifica containing Bidding Requirements, Contions Project Drawings, dated Februa tract Forms, ary 15, 2021 · Addenda (if any) as enu merated in this Fo rm of Bid appurtenances, equipment and se rvices required to "Scope of Work for al personnel, labor, materials, machinery construct and complete the Mechanical for Mechanical Construction" and as ind in Fixed Price: Construction Work a pilpi i Dollars (\$) (Insert Bid Price in words) (Insert Bid Pric e in Figures) 2.
+Bid security [] is [] is not sub (Check one) mitted with this bi d.
+Bid Security is in amount of: % of the bid OR Dollars (\$)